herber/xou/readme.md

 ### xou.update(oldNode, newNode)

-`xout.update` diffs an old and a new dom node.
+`xou.update` diffs an old and a new dom node.
 The changes will be applied to `oldNode`.

 #### Example